Playwright David Harrower was born in Edinburgh in 1966.

 His play, Dark Earth (2003), premiered at the Traverse in August 2003.
 He has also recently written a new version of Odon von Horvath's Tales from the Vienna Woods (2003) for the National Theatre, London, which opened in October 2003.
 Recent plays are an adaptation of Schiller's Mary Stuart (2006) and a new translation of Brecht's The Good Soul of Szechuan (2008).

 David Harrower lives in Glasgow.
-His latest work is 365, presented at the Edinburgh International Festival in 2008 and telling the stories of 14 young people who move out of care.
-It subsequently played at the Lyric Theatre, Hammersmith.
+His latest work includes Blackbird (2005);365, presented at the Edinburgh International Festival in 2008 and telling the stories of 14 young people who move out of care; Lucky Box (2009) and Ciara (2013).

 A fault line runs through David Harrower's plays: one one side we have his 'Scottish' plays – Knives in Hens (1997), Dark Earth (2003) – and on the other, the global perspective.
 Few contemporary playwrights have devoted as much time to the gruelling task of re-adapting the work of canonised giants – such as Pirandello, Chekhov, Büchner, Horváth and Brecht – for the modern stage.
 Nevertheless, as is often the case, it is the work which defies both these categories which has come to define him best.
 Blackbird (2005), arguably one of Harrower's greatest successes, was commissioned by the Edinburgh International Festival in 2005 and has since been praised in the highest of terms.
 Though featuring a cast of only two, there is a larger presence looming over the sparse framework: the past.
 Ray, middle-aged, is unexpectedly confronted by Una, with whom he had a liaison 15 years earlier, when she was 12 years old.
 Imprisoned for this offence, Ray has since re-built his life, changed his name, got married and set himself up in business.
 Based on a true story, Blackbird features an almost broken stream of tersely charged dialogue and though the premise is hardly original, the emotions transmitted by the truncated and succinct lines the characters deliver are spell-binding: